-Under the Criminal Justice and Court Services Act 2000, it is a criminal offence for anyone disqualified from working with children, young people (and adults in need of care and support) to knowingly apply, accept or offer to work with children or vulnerable adults.
-It is also an offence for us to employ someone when barred, and not to pass on information to the Disclosure and Barring Service that may lead to someone being barred.
+It is a criminal offence for anyone disqualified from working with children, young people and adults in need of care and support to knowingly apply, accept or offer to work with children or vulnerable adults.
+It is also an offence for City Life Church to employ someone when barred, and not to pass on information to the Disclosure and Barring Service that may lead to someone being barred.
 The Act specifically includes trustees of charities working with children.